The word omnivore is based on the Latin word “omni,” which means, “all,” or “everything.”

 Omnivore Healthy Nutrition

 Omnivores have a varied diet, which allows for a more balanced nutritional intake.
 Plants contain carbohydrates, fibre, vitamins and minerals.
-Animal proteins provide essential amino acids and fatty acids as well as unique micronutrients such vitamin B12, which plants do not have.
+Animal proteins provide essential amino acids and fatty acids as well as unique micronutrients such as vitamin B12, which plants do not have.

 Omnivores can reduce the risk of nutritional deficiency, which could impact their health or survival.
 To meet their protein requirements, herbivores require special fermentations or microbes that work in symbiosis.